OliWenman/geant4tomosim/README.md

 - mpi4py

 # Build instructions
-In the command prompt, git clone in the directoy of your choosing.
+In the command prompt, git clone in a place you want to save the source code.
 ```bash
 git clone <link>
 ```
-Once downloaded, you can then create a build direcotry in a place of your choosing and build the code using cmake.
+Once downloaded, you can then create a build directory.
 In the command prompt, do the following:
 ```bash
 mkdir build
 cd build